erikvanmechelen/wind/manuscript/28openings.md

 Looking for a fairly non-committal and defensive Russian approach?
 Look no further than the Southern System.
 If one so wishes, and the Austrian is inclined, the Bulgarian Gambit–attempting to dislodge the Turkish army in Bul–may be attempted in Fall 1901.
 However, the opening should not necessarily be seen as anti-Turkish.
 (See Strengths below.)

 If Russia expects to be bounced by Germany’s F Den – Swe in Sweden, then she may elect to secure Rumania immediately in Spring 1901.
-In cases where you are nearly 100% confident of German F Den – Swe, you might opt for F GOB – BAL instead.
+In cases where you are nearly 100% confident of German F Den – Swe, you might opt for F GOB – BAL instead immediately in Fall 1901.

 With F Sev – Rum, A Mos – Sev will succeed and establish the ability to support F Rum to hold in Fall 1901.